 A study carried out by the National Employment Law Project claims older Americans have suffered the greatest increase in unemployment compared to other demographics.

 Do Legal Options Exist for Victims of Age Discrimination?

 There are state and federal legal protections against age discrimination.
 For example, the Age Discrimination and Employment Act of 1967 protects workers 40 years and older in some situations.
 Workers in California also have protections under the Fair Employment and Housing Act.
 Older workers with disabilities or health conditions may also have protections under the Americans with Disabilities Act.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers fight back against age discrimination.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers fight back against age discrimination.